 It’s been a year since we moved.
 A year of changing seasons and an snowy winter.
 I didn’t know about roof curl and had certainly never heard of a roof rake.
 Snow drift and roof curl got within a few inches of each other on one side of the house.

-We loved it.
-As Steve says, we wouldn’t want to live here if he was still getting up to go to work at 4am.
-But since we are both retired, we still were excited about snow.
+I loved it.
 Talk to me in a few years and that excitement might have waned, but I hope not.

 There is an art to how to open and close windows to capture the cool of the night for the day.
 There is no air conditioning here.
-On our tree laden slope our house is cool even on the warmest days.
-Windows open at night we sleep under a down duvet, forest smells wafting through the room on the breeze.
-When we get up, we make the bed and close the windows.
+On my tree laden slope my house is cool even on the warmest days.
+Windows open at night i sleep under a down duvet, forest smells wafting through the room on the breeze.
+When i get up, Imake the bed and close the windows.
 A routine now.

 Layers are my friend.
 Leggings, a tank top, my ugly but oh so comfortable Ugg boots, and a flannel shirt are year round wear in the house.
-We wear jackets as sweaters if we are outside when the sun goes down, even in July.
-We hiked the last week of August on the Continental Divide and wore long pants and coats.
+I wear jackets as sweaters if I amoutside when the sun goes down, even in July.
+I hiked the last week of August on the Continental Divide and wore long pants and a coat.
 The week before it was shorts and a t shirt.

 It’s been a year.
 We have our favorite restaurants.
 We are experiencing the ebb and flow of tourists in this little gem of a mountain town.
 We receive our weekly newspaper and check to see what festival or event is coming up.
 Summers are big here, Steve finally gave up on keeping track of the cars from out of state.
 Texans are a big fan of Pagosa.